romeric/Fastor/README.md

 auto c =einsum<Index<0,1,2>,Index<0,3>>(a,b);
 ~~~

-This will incur almost no to compute.
+This will incur almost no runtime cost.
 On the other if the tensors were of type `Tensor` then a heavy computation would ensue.

 ### No heap allocation